praveenande84/Target-Interview/03 Theory/01 Client/02 Javascript/Javascript.md

 ##### Hoisting

-Hoisting is a JavaScript technique that moves variables and function declarations to the top of their scope before code execution begins.
+Hoisting is a JavaScript technique.

 Before Execution of the JS code, It create a Global Execution Context.